Drug Resistant Protocol

 The FEND DR-TB program enrolls adults with rifampin-resistant tuberculosis, noninvasively obtains relevant clinical specimens, and meticulously tests those specimens using conventional WHO-endorsed tuberculosis diagnostics and investigational tuberculosis diagnostic assays to classify each participant with regard to tuberculosis drug susceptibility status.

-The FEND DR-TB program enrolls participants from 2 in-country sites in Moldova and Vietnam.
+The FEND DR-TB program enrolls participants from Moldova.

 IPP Chisinau